josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

     -   AirportCodeLocationClean.csv

--   Upload the sample CSVs as Datasets in ML Studio.
+-   Upload the sample CSVs as Datasets in ML Studio

 #### Exit criteria:

--   The three sample CSV files are uploaded and available as datasets in ML Studio.
+-   The three sample CSV files are uploaded and available as datasets in ML Studio

     ![In the left pane of the Microsoft Azure Machine Learning page, Datasets is selected.
 In the right pane, under My Datasets, three .csv files display: AirportCodeLocationLookupClean, FlightDelaysWithAirportCodes, and FlightWeatherWithAirportCode.](images/Hands-onlabunguided-Bigdataandvisualizationimages/media/image26.png "Microsoft Azure Machine Learning  page")